“Cinderella” is a classic rags-to-riches tale and can be found, written straight or subverted, throughout the history of literature.

 Although we think of Cinderella as a quintessential European fairytale, it originates from China.
 If you’ve ever read the novel Chinese Cinderella, this renders the title a little moot!

 The Chinese title is Ye Xian (English speakers can approximate the sound by saying ‘Ye Shen’).
-It originated in the 5th century, which makes it 1500 years old.
+The plot originated in the 5th century, which makes it about 1500 years old.
 This is a tale from the end of the ancient world, and marks the very beginning of when stories began to be written down.
+(Known also as the early modern era.)

 In Ye Xian Cinderella has a golden fish in a pond.
 She likes to go and talk to this fish, imagining it’s her dead mother.
 Her tears mingle with the water in the pond.
 She lives with a wicked stepmother who hates her, and as an act of cruelty the mother kills the beloved fish/spirit mother, cooks it and serves it up to Cinderella who is made to eat it.

 An old travelling man happens by and says, “Do not fear, the bones of the fish have great power.”
 He tells her to take them and use them at great need.
-The rest of the story is as we know it.
-She ends up asking for help from the bones (rather than a fairy godmother).
+The rest of the story is as we know it today in the West.
+Cinderella ends up asking for help from the bones (rather than a fairy godmother).
 The dress she wears to the ball is golden like fish scales.

 It’s no real surprise to learn that Cinderella comes from China when you consider the degree to which (small) feet have traditionally been fetishised on the Chinese continent.

-The Chinese version does go on past the marriage to the handsome prince.
-Chinese fairytales tended to go on past the happily ever after = marriage which the Grimms were so fond of.
-There are problems in the marriage with the king jealous of these magical fish bones.
+The Chinese story does continue past Cinderella’s marriage to the handsome prince.
+Unlike European stories, Chinese fairytales have tended to continue past the happily ever after = marriage.
+In the Chinese Cinderella, there are problems in the marriage because the king is jealous of those magical fish bones.
 He ends up throwing the bones away so he can have his wife to himself.
+He is coercively controlling, in other words.
+Not a happy ending at all.
+(At least, not for women.)

 How did Ye Xian make it to Europe?